 The “My Network” section on LinkedIn isn’t just a place to view who you are connected with on the platform.
 You can also learn a lot of vital information which tells you a lot more about the people, the industry they work within and how you can find common ground.
-Here is what you can learn from the “My Network” section on LinkedIn.
+Here is what you can learn from LinkedIn’s “My Network” section.

 People You May Know